wendyverdonk93/docs/content/faq/general/excluding-referrals-in-google-analytics.md

 Make sure that you do this for all the links from the payment gateway to your website!

-For more information, contact our Integration Team at <integration@multisafepay.com>
+For more information, email the Integration Team at <integration@multisafepay.com>